-Not everyone has the same priorities, or uses the internet in the same way.
-If you want to improve anonymity online, VPN providers give you a way to discreetly access the Internet through a “tunnel” service.
-This type of access masks your communication and displays the VPN’s IP address when you connect to a website, instead of your own.
+Not everyone really uses the internet in the same way.
+If you want to enhance anonymity online, VPN solutions give you a direction to go on the web through a “tunnel”.
+This type of access hides your connection and displays the VPN’s IP when you access a website.

-This means that your private home IP address is hidden when browsing different websites.
-Using a VPN service will likely impact your computer speed as well.
-If you are looking for a fast VPN, make sure that it also keeps your privacy through data encryption between your computer and the target server.
-By using a VPN, you can improve the protection of your data, and stay anonymous on the internet – all while streaming or browsing at top speeds.
+This indicates that your home IP address is protected when using different websites.
+Using a VPN software will likely affect your computer speed as well.
+If you are seeking a fast VPN, make sure that it further secures your privacy by encrypting your device and their server.
+By using a VPN, you can improve the security of your data, and stay anonymous on the web– all while browsing at top speeds.

 Most of the time, this means using a VPN client (software) that you install on the device(s) you want to connect to the VPN with.
 The VPN client then will give the option to connect to a range of servers located around the world.
 The number of locations available will depend on the VPN provider you choose to connect with.
 By using a VPN, you are in fact setting up a secure connection between your device – a desktop, laptop, tablet or smartphone – and the server, network or other digital device you need to connect to.